mloosen27/https-github.com-d4rken-sdmaid-public./AppCleaner.md

 ### Cache deletion on unrooted devices running Android 6.0+
 The aforementioned `freeStorageAndNotify` trick is no longer available since Android 6.0.
 This means that SD Maid is not able to use this trick to delete the official private app cache on unrooted devices (i.e. `/data/data/<pkg>/cache`).
 SD Maid will still process official caches and all other types of expendable files on public storage.

 Without root there is currently no known workaround without user interaction.
 As a manual workaround, to achieve pre 6.0 behavior, without root, you could manually clear the official caches through _Settings>Storage>ClearCache_ and then use SD Maid to find and delete expendable files (e.g. hidden-caches) that the systems built-in functionality doesn't cover.
+A possible compromise is the use of the "Accessibility API", [see here](https://github.com/d4rken/sdmaid-public/wiki/AppCleaner#accessibility-service).

 Be aware that a lot of other apps are not aware of this change in Android 6.0 and may still seem to work on first sight, because they don't confirm their operations.